 Students interested in organizing events should follow Facilities Usage Committee Regulations.
 If students are organizing events that require the president's participation in an event, students should coordinate the plans with the President's Office (ext.
 2611) prior to setting a date.
-Students are required to inform IA of outside groups or individuals invited to campus (email adinham@downstate. edu.)
+Students are required to inform IA of outside groups or individuals invited to campus.
 This should be done at the same time that space for the event or visit is booked.